-Option 2B(i) Immunogenetics and the Major Histocompatibility Complex
+Option 1C(i): Immunogenetics and the Major Histocompatibility Complex

-Tania Stage 2 Option 2B(i) Assessment GSP Торіс Immunogenetics and the Major Histocompatibility Complex Methods References Learning Objective By the end of the training period trainees will, in respect to developing a working knowledge of immunogenetics and the complex (MHC), be able to: analyse, synthesise, evaluate and apply knowledge perform, adapt and master a range of technical and clinical skills and procedures and demonstrate the attitudes and behaviours necessary for professional practise as a Consultant Clinical Scientist dealing uncertainties and tensions of professional practise at this level Knowledge By the end of the training period the trainee will be able to demonstrate the ability to analyse, evaluate and synthesise relevant knowledge and its application to their professional practice in relation to the: Genetic arrangement of the MHC.
+Topic Stage 2: Option 1C(i) Immunogenetics and the Major Histocompatibility Complex Assessment Methods GSP References Learning Objective By the end of the training period trainees will, in respect to a thorough understanding, theoretical and practical, of the knowledge, theoretical skills and clinical skills necessary to be proficient in immunogenetics and the human Major Histocompatibility Complex (MHC), be able to analyse, synthesise, evaluate and apply knowledge perform, adapt and master a range of technical and clinical skills and procedures and demonstrate the attitudes and behaviours necessary for professional practise as a Consultant Clinical Scientist dealing with the complexities, uncertainties and tensions of professional practise at this level.
+Knowledge By the end of the training period the trainee will be able to demonstrate the ability to analyse, evaluate and synthesise relevant knowledge and its application to their professional practice in relation to the: Genetic arrangement of the MHC.
 Causes, extent and significance of genetic variation in HLA and other MHC genes, and its relevance to transplantation and disease.
 WHO nomenclature of HLA and other MHC genes.
 Mechanisms of somatic gene rearrangement to generate T cell receptor and Immunoglobulin diversity.
-Structure, function, generation and significance of the T-cell receptor.
+Structure, function, generation and significance of immunoglobulins.
+Structure, function and significance of the T-cell receptor.
 Mechanisms of allo-recognition in transplantation.
 Importance of linkage disequilibrium in the study of HLA and disease and transplant donor selection.
 Emerging knowledge and technologies in immunogenetics.
 Gene structure, expression, polymorphism and function of NK cell receptors and minor histocompatibility antigen systems.
 Immunogenetic significance of loss or downregulation of HLA with regard to haematopoietic and solid tumour development.
-FRCPath Part 2, WPBA 1, 2, 3 Technical Skills and Procedures By the end of the training period the trainee will be able to demonstrate a critical understanding of current relevant research, theory and knowledge and its application to the performance, adaptation and mastery of the following technical procedures and laboratory skills: the range of tests for the characterisation of HLA genes and other MHC genes relevant to transplantation and disease. interpretation of results and correctly assign types for HLA and other MHC genes and antigens.
+FRCPath Part 2, WPBA 1, 2, 3 Technical Skills and Procedures By the end of the training period the trainee will be able to demonstrate a critical understanding of current relevant research, theory and knowledge and its application to the performance, adaptation and mastery of the following skills: • awareness of the range of tests for the characterisation of HLA genes and other MHC genes relevant to transplantation and disease. • interpretation of results and correctly assign types for HLA and other MHC genes and antigens.
 WPBA 1, 2, 3 Clinical skills

-Option 2B(ii) Techniques used in the application of H&I Services
+Stage 2 Option 1C(ii): Techniques used in the application of Histocompatibility and Immunogenetics (H&I) Services